AllisonDT/FlavorFusioniPad/README.md

 **September 2024**
 - 9/1 Handled case where user has never opened the app before so there is no data stored in UserDefaults
 - 9/2 Added notification for when spice is running low, worked on bluetooth to send data back to Arduino
+- 9/3 Added ability to update spice name
+- 9/11 Did all upgrades so that code should support ios 18

 TO DO
 - Notification when order is complete.